Davyd Arakhamia

-Davyd Heorhiyovych Arakhamia (born 23 May 1979), also known by the pseudonym David Braun, is a Russian-born Ukrainian politician and entrepreneur.
+Davyd Heorhiyovych Arakhamia (born 23 May 1979), also known by the pseudonym David Braun, is a Ukrainian politician and entrepreneur.
 He is a member of the Servant of the People political party.
 Arakhamia was elected to the Verkhovna Rada in 2019.
-In parliament he was elected as his party's faction leader on 29 August 2019.
+In parliament, he was elected as his party's faction leader on 29 August 2019.

 Early life and career

 Davyd Heorhiyovych Arakhamia was born on 23 May 1979 in Sochi, in the Russian Soviet Federative Socialist Republic of the Soviet Union.
 He lived in Gagra in Georgia until in 1992, fleeing the war in Abkhazia, he moved with his parents to Mykolaiv, Ukraine.

-Arakhamia studied Economics at the European University in Kyiv.
+Arakhamia studied economics at the European University in Kyiv.
 Arakhamia passed the Professional Management master course at the Open University in London.

 He is a co-founder of several IT companies including TemplateMonster and Weblium.

-In March 2014, after the outbreak of the Russo-Ukrainian War, Arakhamia, along with friends, started a website to raise funds for the equipment of the paratroopers of the 79th Air Assault Brigade.
+In March 2014, after the outbreak of the Donbas War, Arakhamia, along with friends, started a website to raise funds for the equipment of the paratroopers of the 79th Air Assault Brigade.